jbuisine/macop/paper.md

 ## Documentation

-Documentation with examples for mono and multi-objective implemenration is available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).
+Documentation with examples for mono and multi-objective implementation is available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).

 # Conclusion